 If a data source has pre-defined templates, you can choose one or more of those templates to include in your data source for reporting.
 Your agency administrator may define one or more templates for a data source.
 Each template contains a series of additional information fields on records, workflow tasks, addresses, parcels, owners, conditions, licensed professionals, or contacts.
 For example, your administrator may define a group of application-specific information fields (ASI) for each record type.
-Civic Platform lists the ASI and ASIT groups associated with all record types in the template selection window.
-Civic Platform lists them as templates for the "V\Record" data source.
+Accela Automation lists the ASI and ASIT groups associated with all record types in the template selection window.
+Accela Automation lists them as templates for the "V\Record" data source.

-For more information about which data sources have pre-defined templates and what those templates are, see Data Source Templates for Ad Hoc Reporting.
+For more information about which data sources have pre-defined templates and what those templates are, see Table 35: Data Source Templates for Ad Hoc Reporting on page 897.